granito-source/ngx-hal-client/README.md

 `Accessor` and `Resource` objects allow you to execute CRUD operations using HAL API.
-Some operations are defined on both objects and work identically, some are defined only on `Resource`, and some are available in both but have a bit different syntax and semantic.
+Some operations are defined on both objects and work identically, some are defined only on `Resource`, and some are available in both but have somewhat different syntax and semantic.

 #### Read collection